-The Winter Edit - Quarterly Subscription
+The Seasonal Edit - Quarterly Subscription

 The Seasonal Edit subscription program brings three curated titles to your door every season!
 Each book set is curated by our expert curator, Elizabeth Lane, and wrapped in Juniper Books jacket designs that are exclusive to subscription members.
 In each limited edition box, you will also receive delightful bookish keepsakes, carefully chosen for the theme of the season.

 The recent releases included in this Winter's box, while all recent releases, are all sure to top the bestseller list and have already garnered critical acclaim.
 For this season's exclusive jacket designs, we worked with artist Jane Mount to create jackets that are fit for any bibliophile's collection.
 Each box comes with a limited edition book set, a 2020 Bibliophile Planner, and a set of Bibliophile Notecards.

 The novels in this season's box, you will receive three excellent books that are diverse in both subject, writing style and scope, yet sharing this common thread – once begun, each is incredibly hard to put down and calls for a long, lingering weekend spent reading.

 The books in the Winter Edit are published by Norton and Penguin Random House.

 This season's box is unquestionably the perfect gift for any bibliophile on your gifting list!